QutEcoacoustics/audio-analysis/CONTRIBUTING.md

 Help wanted
 ------------

-We mark the most straightforward issues as "help wanted".
+We mark the most straightforward issues as "up for grabs".
 This set of issues is the place to start if you are interested in contributing but new to the codebase.

 - [QutEcoacoustics/audio-analysis - "up for grabs"](https://github.com/QutEcoacoustics/audio-analysis/labels/up%20for%20grabs)